FibreFoX/javafx-maven-plugin/README.md

 JavaFX Maven Plugin
 ===================

-The JavaFX Maven Plugin provides a way to assemble distribution bundles for JavaFX applications (8+) from within Maven.
+The JavaFX Maven Plugin provides a way to assemble distribution bundles for JavaFX applications (Java 8 and Java 9) from within Maven.

 For easy configuration please use our new website (which needs to get updated/reworked again):
 **[http://javafx-maven-plugin.github.io](http://javafx-maven-plugin.github.io)**